 – If other devices experience the same connectivity issues you should contact your internet service provider.

-Trouble locating Beam with the Beam Remote app / web interface:
+Trouble locating Beam with the Beam Remote app or web interface.

 Try out the following options:

 – You are barely within range of Wi-Fi or your Beam is also just within range and has trouble connecting.

 – Your phone, tablet or laptop is not on the exact same Wi-Fi network as Beam.
 Connect both devices to the exact same Wi-Fi network.

 – Your Beam is on a different IP range or subnet.
 This can happen because you use a Wi-Fi repeater or range extender, then you’ll have to try to set it up differently.
 Try to see if the problem is solved when you disconnect your repeater to see if that fixes it.
 If that works, you should disable ‘DHCP Server’ on your Wi-Fi extender (not on your router!).